-Researchers have examined the pathways in which increased temperatures and hydrologic extremes can impact health and generally recognize three main pathways: direct exposures, indirect exposures, and socioeconomic disruption (Figure 6).
-Based on the review of weather-related natural disasters and historical patterns and scientific judgment, public health researchers have suggested the nature and direction of health harms or benefits.
+Researchers have examined the pathways in which increased temperatures and hydrologic extremes can impact health and generally recognize three main pathways: direct exposures, indirect and socioeconomic exposures, disruption (Figure 6).12 Based on the review of weather-related natural disasters and historical patterns and scientific judgment, public health researchers have suggested the nature and direction of health harms or benefits.

-Extreme Weather-Related Injury, Mental Health, and Displacement and families may experience post-traumatic stress, depression, and increased risk of suicide.
+Extreme Weather-Related Injury, Displacement, and Mental Health experience post-traumatic stress, depression, and increased risk of suicide.

 Extreme weather events (storms, flooding) cause fatal and nonfatal injuries from drowning, being struck by objects, fire, explosions, electrocution, or exposure to toxic materials.
-A widespread weatherrelated natural disaster may destroy or ruin housing, schools and businesses and cause temporary or permanent displacement.
-Individuals
+A widespread weatherrelated natural disaster may destroy or ruin housing, schools and businesses and cause temporary or displacement. permanent families Individuals and may